-Ending Mass Incarceration – Gonzalez has stated on her website that she will not prosecute low-level cannabis offenses, she will reduce prosecutorial overcharging and also end the use of cash bail.
+Ending Mass Incarceration – During the 2020 election, Gonzalez claimed that she would not prosecute low-level cannabis offenses, that she would reduce prosecutorial overcharging and end the use of cash bail.
+However, Gonzalez did not keep these campaign promises; none of this happened during her first term.

 Other Issues

-Productivity – Gonzalez has faced criticism, even a lawsuit, for low productivity in her office.
-In August 2023, she shot back by releasing a report on her work during her first term.
-In the report, she states that her office has served over 20,000 subpoenas, resolved over 5,500 felony cases, 3,300 misdemeanors and that she obtained guilty verdicts in 59% of trial cases.
+Low Productivity and Conviction Rate – Gonzalez faced criticism, even a lawsuit, for low productivity in her office.
+In response, she released a report on her work during her first term in August 2023.
+In the report, she stated that her office had served over 20,000 subpoenas, resolved over 5,500 felony cases and that she obtained guilty verdicts in 59% of trial cases.
+In 2024, she stated that her office had obtained convictions in 53% of trial cases that year, a rate her 2024 opponent called “abysmal.”

-Open Assistant DA Positions – Gonzalez admitted to facing a “serious shortage of Assistant District Attorneys” during her first term.
+High Turnover – Gonzalez admitted to facing a “serious shortage of Assistant District Attorneys” during her first term.
 She said this was due to a nationwide prosecutor shortage and uncompetitive salaries in the Western Judicial Circuit.
+By the latter half of 2024, Gonzalez had made significant strides in addressing this shortage and her office was close to being fully-staffed.

-This graph of employee turnover in the DA’s office was presented at a work session on May 9, 2023.
+This graph of employee turnover in the DA’s office (blue line) relative to the ACC government as a whole (yellow line) was presented at an ACC Commission work session on May 9, 2023.

 “Though budgeted for 17 assistant district attorneys, the DA’s office that is responsible for prosecuting criminal cases in Athens-Clarke and Oconee counties reportedly is currently down to operating with as few as three prosecutors.”